MUtils-MC/MChallenge/.github/assets/README.md

 # 🎯 Challenges
 Each challenge can be toggled and configured individually inside the Challenge menu (``/challenge``).<br>
-All challenges can be combined and played in multiplayer or singleplayer (some require at least two players).
+All challenges can be combined and played in multiplayer or singleplayer (some require at least two players).<br>
+You have an idea for a new Challenge?
+We would be happy to hear it in our [discord](https://dc.mutils.net)!

 **▪ Current Challenge count** ⇒ ``<!-- challenge-count -->``